 Auction of Fifty-two weeks or 364 days T-Bills happens every four weeks, unlike the other types of T-Bills.
 Their offering amounts are announced every fourth Thursday, are auctioned on the next Tuesday, and issued on the following Thursday.

 Like any other auction, investors bid for a specific rate of discount at which they want to buy the Treasury bill in these auctions.
 Licensed Brokers or a Bank accept such bids.
 Bids with the lowest rates of discount are first accepted.
 Bids at the next lowest discount rate are accepted if the subscription is not full.
 This goes on until the full subscription of the issue.

 In such a bid, investors buy the T-Bill at an average discount rate determined at the auction from all the bids.
 Individuals can make such bids via the TreasuryDirect website in the US.

-T-Bills, T-Notes, and Bonds are all issued by the US Department of Treasury on behalf of the government for funding its debt.
-However, the three differ with regards to their maturity period and their interest payments.
+T-Bills, T-Notes, and Bonds are all issued by the US Department of Treasury on behalf of the government to fund its debt.
+However, the three differ with regard to their maturity period and their interest payments.

 - T-Bills have a maximum maturity period of 364 days from the date of issue.
 Their prices don’t fluctuate much because they mature in a very short time.

 - Treasury Notes have a maturity period of two years to ten years.
 They make a semi-annual coupon or interest payment.

 - Treasury Bonds or Long Bonds have the longest maturity period of twenty to thirty years.
 They also make a semi-annual coupon payment.
 But they have a quarterly issue.
 Bonds are the basis for banks’ calculation of mortgage rates.
 Because of their maturity period, they are riskier for the investors and hence offer the highest yield among the three.